-Kornel Thomas is currently Assistant Conductor of the Savaria Symphony Orchestra.
-He continues to hold the title of Music Director and Conductor of the contemporary group, Nebula Ensemble.
-In 2016, Thomas won third prize at the 2nd Atlantic Coast International Conducting Competition in Portugal.
-He has worked with numerous professional orchestras including the Scottish Chamber Orchestra, ORF Vienna Radio Symphony Orchestra, Vienna Chamber Orchestra, Argovia Philharmonic, Dohnányi Orchestra Budafok, Danubia Orchestra Óbuda, Zugló Philharmonic, Fort Wayne Philharmonic, and North Czech Philharmonic Orchestra Teplice.
+Kornel Thomas is currently the Assistant Conductor of Savaria Symphony Orchestra.
+He recently won second prize and two special prizes at the Opera Nice Conducting Competition and in 2016, won third prize at the 2nd Atlantic Coast International Conducting Competition in Portugal.
+His work with professional ensembles include ORF Vienna Radio Symphony Orchestra, Vienna Chamber Orchestra, Argovia Philharmonic, Dohnányi Orchestra Budafok, Danubia Orchestra Óbuda, Zugló Philharmonic, Fort Wayne Philharmonic, and North Czech Philharmonic Orchestra Teplice, Hungarian National Choir, and Hungarian National Philharmonic Orchestra.
+He is a strong advocate for contemporary music and was the Music Director of Nebula Ensemble from 2014-2018.
+During his time with the ensemble he conducted over fifty world premieres.
 He also had the honor to work side-by side with leading European composers such as Helmut Lachenmann, Gyorgy Kurtág and Peter Eötvös.
 Previously, he held assistant conductor positions at the Denver Philharmonic Orchestra, Lamont Symphony Orchestra, and St. Stephen King Youth Orchestra.
 In 2013, he was acting music director of the Lamont Symphony Orchestra.
 He also worked with the Lamont Opera Theatre where he assisted three opera productions and was music director of a fourth production.
 Contemporary opera engagements included a short opera written for the Nebula Ensemble, and an opera project created by the Department of Media Composition at the University of Music and Performing Arts Vienna.

 Thomas is an established composer, currently writing music for short films.
 He has collaborated with the School of Filmmaking at the University of North Carolina School of the Arts, and the Department of Theatre, Film and Television at the University of York.
 He has received commissions to compose works for the Allegro Vivo Chamber Music Festival, St. Stephen King Conservatory Women’s Choir, and the St. Stephen King Music School String Orchestra.
 In 2006, Thomas won the second prize at the 3rd Béla Bartok Hungarian National Composer Competition.